BorgwardtLab/proteinshake/README.md

 **Legal Note**

+Copyright 2023, the authors.

 *We obtained and modified data from the following sources:*

 *The AlphaFold protein structures were downloaded from the [AlphaFold Structure Database](https://alphafold.ebi.ac.uk/), licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).*

 *The RCSB protein structures were downloaded from [RCSB](https://www.rcsb.org/), licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*

-*Protein and Ligand binding structures and annotations were obtained from [PDBBind](http://www.pdbbind.org.cn/).*
+*Protein and Ligand binding structures and annotations were obtained from [PDBBind](http://www.pdbbind.org.cn/), licensed under the [End User Agreement for Access to the PDBbind-CN Database and Web Site](http://www.pdbbind.org.cn/enroll.php).
+By downloading or using `ProteinLigandInterfaceDataset` or `ProteinProteinInterfaceDataset` you agree to the terms set forth in the agreement.*

 </div>